TV6 (French TV channel): Programming

 Dominique Duforest was in charge of selecting the video clips and their programming and on-air packaging.
 The musical jingles were made by producer-arranger Jean-Pierre Castelain.

-Program grids

 TV series are marked in green; TV movies in pink; shows in golden brown and movies in brown.
 The ® corresponds to the reruns.
 The first one is for March 1986; the second one was used from October 1986 to February 1987.